amirhosseinghafoorian/MVVM-Weather-App/README.md

 ------------------------------------------------------------------------

-Note that you need do the following steps to run the project:
+Note that you need to do the following steps to run the project

 1- Go to https://openweathermap.org and create an account for free